Our Policies & Procedures

 - The Manager will maintain a record of the complaint and any responses to it.

-- the staff member will first attempt to resolve the issue directly with another staff member if that is the issue.
+- The staff member will first attempt to resolve the issue directly with the person that they

 - All complaints will be documented by the Manager.